Epidural block - pregnancy

 Delivery - epidural; Labor - epidural

-An epidural block is a numbing medicine given by injection (shot) in the back.
+An epidural block is a numbing medicine given by injection (shot) in a specific place in the back.
 It numbs or causes a loss of feeling in the lower half of your body.
 This lessens the pain of contractions during childbirth.
 An epidural block may also be used to reduce pain during surgery on the lower extremities.
 This article focuses on epidural blocks during childbirth.

 How is the Epidural Given?